How to Select the Best Dog GPS Tracker

 If you don't have someone to help you with the test, there are a few other options.
 Option 1: First turn off Bluetooth on your phone.
 Then turn on Lost Dog Mode, wait for it to connect and take your dog for a walk.
 After your walk, turn Lost Dog Mode off and check the Timeline (Fi) or History (Tractive) to see a recording of the walk.
 This will help you determine the accuracy and frequency of GPS locations.
 Fi provides step-by-step instructions on this method as well.

-Option 2: Place the tracker somewhere where it won't be stolen (even in your car is okay), then test out Lost Dog Mode and see how accurate it is.
+Option 2: Place the tracker somewhere where it won't be stolen then test out Lost Dog Mode and see how accurate it is.
 This is a good way to test whether the tracker app accurately determines your location as well as the tracker's location.
-Because if you don't know where YOU are, it is really hard to find your dog.
+Because if you don't know where YOU are, it is really hard to find your dog, especially if you are in the middle of the woods.

-The second option can also be used to test out the Bluetooth tracking feature, which is available on Tractive and Whistle.
+The second option can also be used to test out the Bluetooth tracking feature on Tractive.
 You have to be really close (usually within 30 feet) for Bluetooth to work, so this is most useful if your dog loses their tracker.
 Tractive also has a sound alert feature to help you pinpoint the location of a lost tracker.

 Results of My Lost Dog Mode Tests

-I tested the Fi Series 3, Tractive Dog 6, and Whistle Go Explore 2.0.
+I tested the Fi Series 3 and Tractive Dog 6.
 These tests were conducted in areas with decent cell phone coverage.

 Tractive Dog 6 Test Results